Cc4Dayz/cpPong/README.md

 Old atari game "Pong" with 3 levels diffrent type of enemys and a boss.

-Theres a secret cheat in the game ;).
+Theres a "secret" cheat in the game ;).